Fares-Effective December 1, 2019:

 Passes, cards and tickets are available for purchase at Quincy Street Station (QSS), at this website by clicking on “Store“, and at all Topeka Dillons and Hy-Vee grocery stores.
 Annual passes can only be purchased at QSS.

 Bus Operators do not make change.
 If you do not have exact fare, you will be issued a change card for any excess amount which can be used at the farebox on future trips.
-Change cards cannot be used to purchase passes, cards, or tickets.
+Change cards cannot be used to purchase passes, cards, or tickets at QSS, outlets, or online.
 You must have your fare, ride card, or pass (and Topeka Metro Reduced Fare ID, if applicable) ready when you board the vehicle.

 24-Hour Pass (Fixed-Route Only)